 Facebook rules for teens

 Here are some guidelines for parents of teens asking to be on Facebook.
 Similar guidelines apply to other social networking sites.
-This can be a starting point for discussing Facebook with your teen.
+Not all suggestions are appropriate for all families, but they can be a starting point for discussing Facebook with your children.

 UPDATE: New concerns about Facebook